-BigCommerce is a public technology company that provides a SaaS e-commerce platform.
-The company was founded in 2009 by Australians – Eddie Machaalani and Mitchell Harper – and has since grown to 600+ employees with headquarters in Austin, Texas.
-In July 2020, BigCommerce successfully launched on the stock market, by way of an IPO.
+#007 : BigCommerce is a public technology company that provides a SaaS ecommerce platform.
+The company was founded in 2009 by Australians Eddie Machaalani and Mitchell Harper and has since grown to 600+ employees with headquarters in Austin, Texas.
+In July 2020, BigCommerce successfully launched on the stock market by way of an IPO.

 The company’s website markets it as “one platform to run your online business” that can help retailers to “save time and money with a platform designed for the functionality that SME & Enterprise businesses need.
 With more built-in features than other leading platforms, BigCommerce gives you the power to grow your business from day one.”

-Dan believes that there is a real market opportunity to get e-commerce users to believe in software as a service, by developing relationships and building trust with merchants who are already thinking about how to maximise product mix, back-office processes, market places and channels, and the need for online stores to complement their bricks and mortar offering.
+Dan believes there is a real market opportunity to get ecommerce users to believe in software as a service by developing relationships and building trust with merchants who are already thinking about how to maximise product mix, back-office processes, market places, and channels, and he expresses the ever-important need for businesses to develop online stores to complement their brick-and-mortar offerings.

-Brent Bellm, CEO BigCommerce had a vision of developing the company’s product for more sophisticated mid-market customers and realised that they would need to build strong and successful partnerships to do so.
+Brent Bellm, CEO of BigCommerce had a vision of developing BigCommerce’s product to cater to more sophisticated, mid-market customers and soon realised that it would need to build strong and successful partnerships in order to do so.

-Launching as a public company on the stock market is not a decision to be taken lightly and BigCommerce prudently delayed their event until the initial effects of Covid-19 on the e-commerce market could be established.
-It transpired that while retailers were definitely struggling with maintaining their bricks and mortar stores, there was a realisation that Covid wasn’t going away anytime soon and an exponential growth in the use of e-commerce during lockdown which no doubt contributed to a very successful launch.
+Launching as a public company on the stock market is not a decision to be taken lightly and BigCommerce prudently delayed its event until the initial effects of Covid-19 on the ecommerce market could be established.
+It transpired that while retailers were definitely struggling with maintaining their brick-and-mortar stores, there was a realisation that Covid wasn’t going away anytime soon.
+BigCommerce realised the opportunity that came along with exponential growth in the use of e-commerce during the lockdown, which no doubt contributed to its very successful launch.

-The BigCommerce philosophy is to be different from others, to do better and to be better, and aware that they now need to meet their shareholders’ expectations, they plan to further invest in three key areas:
+The BigCommerce philosophy is to be different from others, to do better, and to be better.
+Aware that it now needs to meet its shareholders’ expectations, BigCommerce plans to further invest in three key areas:

-- Product – they want to enable their merchants to able to sell to customers anywhere in the world, on any device and any screen
+- Product – it wants to enable its merchants to able to sell to customers anywhere in the world, on any device and any screen.

-- People – they plan to continue investing in the best people to carry out their research and development
+- People – it plans to continue investing in the best people to carry out its research and development.

-- Partners – they plan to increase their technology and delivery partners, who are an essential part of their business model
+- Partners – it plans to increase its technology and delivery partners, who are an essential part of its business model.